Evaluating Ecosystem Services of Summer Cover Crop Mixtures for Organic Cabbage Production

 This study aims to address the research gap in understanding the multifunctional impact of summer cover crop mixtures on organic vegetable production in the Upper Midwest.
 The study utilized summer cover crop species known to perform well in Upper Midwest conditions.

-- In a mixture, browntop millet can increase overall biomass production and provide weed suppression.
+• Browntop millet may exert dominance over other functional groups in a cover crop mixture, but can increase overall biomass production and provide weed suppression.

-- Cowpea was the least productive and the least weed suppressive species tested, but it produced high-quality tissue with superior nutrient concentrations among monocultures and helped increase the quality of mixtures.
+• Cowpea was the least productive and least weed suppressive cover crop species, but it produced high-quality tissue with superior nutrient concentrations and helped increase the quality of mixtures.

-- Cover crops with a C:N ratio ≤40:1 may result in greater N mineralization, compared to those with a high C:N ratio (>50:1).
+• Cover crops with a lower C:N ratio may result in greater N mineralization than those with a high C:N ratio.

 Compare the performance of four warm-season cover crop species alone and in mixtures

-Cover crop functional groups were represented by grasses, legumes, and nonlegume broadleafs.
-The following cover crop monocultures were included in the treatments: browntop millet (grass), buckwheat (nonlegume broadleaf), cowpea (legume), and sunnhemp (legume).
-A three-way mixture of browntop millet, buckwheat, and cowpea (3-CP); a three-way mixture of browntop millet, buckwheat, and sunnhemp (3-SH); and a four-way mixture of all four species (4-W) were also tested.
+The cover crop functional groups assessed in this study included grasses, legumes, and nonlegume broadleafs.
+The monoculture treatments included: (1) browntop millet (grass), (2) buckwheat (nonlegume broadleaf), (3) cowpea (legume), and (4) sunnhemp (legume).
+The cover crop mixture treatments included: (1) a three-way mixture of browntop millet, buckwheat, and cowpea (3-CP); (2) a three-way mixture of browntop millet, buckwheat, and sunnhemp (3-SH); and (3) a four-way mixture of all four species (4-W).

 Assess the ability of cover crop mixtures to suppress weeds, contribute N, increase crop yield, and enhance soil microbial habitat

 Cabbage (Brassica oleracea var.
-Caraflex) was transplanted on 9 August 2022 and 15 August 2023 and harvested mid-October 2022 and 2023.
+Caraflex) was transplanted into the terminated cover crop plots in August and harvested mid-October.
 Cabbage heads (24 per treatment/rep/year) were then graded as marketable and nonmarketable due to insect damage or small size.

 Soil samples were collected three times each year, to a depth of 15 cm.
 Soil samples were analyzed for nutrients, and permanganate oxidizable carbon (POXC) and microbial biomass carbon (MBC) as indicators of habitat for microorganisms.
 Anion exchange membranes (AEMs) inserted in the soil were used to quantify the NO3-N released from cover crop and soil mineralization during cabbage production.

 Grasses and nonlegume broadleaves were more effective at suppressing weeds than legumes in monoculture.
-Weed suppression was found to be negatively correlated with cover crop biomass (R2 = 0.57).
-The most productive treatments, browntop millet in 2022 and buckwheat in 2023, were the most effective at suppressing weeds.
-Weed suppression from mixtures was similar to, but not superior to, the most effective monocultures.
+Weed suppression was found to be negatively correlated with cover crop biomass; in other words, greater cover crop biomass elicited fewer weeds.
+Accordingly, the most productive cover crop treatments (browntop millet in 2022 and buckwheat in 2023) were the most effective at suppressing weeds.
+Weed suppression from cover crop mixtures was similar to, but not superior to, the most effective monocultures.

-- Browntop millet exerted strong dominance in mixtures.
-Many researchers have also found highly productive grass species to exert strong interspecific competition in mixtures, leading to legume suppression.
+• Browntop millet (grass) exerted strong dominance in the cover crop mixtures.
+Several other studies have found highly productive grass species to exert strong interspecific competition in mixtures, resulting in legume suppression.

-- Buckwheat was competitive against browntop millet, but did not suppress legumes.
+• Buckwheat (nonlegume broadleaf) was competitive against browntop millet, but did not suppress legumes.

-- Cowpea was suppressed to a much greater degree than sunnhemp in mixtures.
-If used in a mixture with browntop millet or other grass species, cowpea seeding rates should be maintained near the full seeding rate, or above 50 kg ha−1.
+• Cowpea (legume) was suppressed to a much greater degree than sunnhemp in mixtures.
+If incorporated into a mixture with browntop millet or other grass species, cowpea seeding rates should be maintained near the full seeding rate, or above 50 kg ha−1.

-- Sunnhemp was competitive with browntop millet, and its low C:N ratio and high biomass production supported N contributions and weed suppression in cover crop mixtures.
+• Sunnhemp (legume) was competitive with browntop millet, and its low C:N ratio and high biomass production supported N contributions and weed suppression in cover crop mixtures.

-The grass monoculture, browntop millet, had the highest C:N ratio (49:1), and the legume monocultures, CP and SH, had the lowest (<20:1).
-The C:N ratio of mixtures were greater than monocultures, which can be partly explained by the high proportion (58% on average) of browntop millet.
+The grass monoculture, browntop millet, had the highest C:N ratio (49:1), and the legume monocultures, cowpea and sunnhemp, had the lowest (<20:1).
+The C:N ratio of mixtures were greater than monocultures, which can be partly explained by the high proportion (~58%) of browntop millet in the mixtures.

 Certain cover crops can scavenge nutrients better than cash crops, and when the residue is incorporated, supply a labile form of the nutrient for subsequent crop uptake (Fageria et al., 2005).
 In this study, cowpea produced high-quality tissue with superior micro- and macronutrient concentrations among monocultures and increasing mixture concentrations in 3-CP and 4-W.

-Significantly higher MBC following cover crop mixtures than monocultures in 2022 (but not in 2023) gives partial evidence of an increase in microbial populations, and infers mixtures may offer a more beneficial habitat for soil microorganisms.
+Significantly higher microbial biomass carbon (MBC) following cover crop mixtures than monocultures in 2022 (but not in 2023) provides partial evidence of an increase in microbial populations, and infers mixtures may offer a more beneficial habitat for soil microorganisms.

 Resources